Comcast/cmb/README.txt

    /<path_to_cassandra>/bin/cassandra-cli -h localhost -f cmb/schema/cassandra_1.1.schema

    /<path_to_cassandra>/bin/cassandra-cli -h localhost -f cmb/schema/cassandra_1.2.schema

+   Make sure to pick a suitable replication factor for your Cassandra ring, for example, RF=1 for single node rings and RF=3 for 3 nodes or larger rings.

-5. Ensure Redis does not persist to disk.
+5. Redis version 2.6 or higher is required.
+Also be sure Redis does not persist to disk.

    Edit the redis.conf file and disable all persistence by commenting out the three lines starting with "save".